Three Emperors' Corner: History

 From 1871 it assumed its most famous name: the Three Emperors' Corner.
 Until World War I, the tripoint was a popular tourist spot, particularly from the German Empire.
 Two riverboats toured its vicinity, and in 1907, the German authorities had a 22 m-high Bismarck tower erected on the Przemsza shore according to the standard Götterdämmerung design by Wilhelm Kreis.
 As reported in contemporary newspapers, between 3,000 and 8,000 people visited the spot every week.

 The tripoint was abolished with the establishment of the Polish voivodeships of Kraków and Kielce on the former Austro-Hungarian and Russian territory in 1919.
 The German territory also fell to the Polish Silesian Voivodeship upon the Upper Silesian plebiscite in 1921.
-Finally, in the place of the corner, there was a border of three Polish voivodeships in the interwar period: Silesian voivodeship (Mysłowice), Kraków voivodeship (Jaworzno) and Kielce voivodeship (Sosnowiec).
+Finally, in the place of the corner, there existed a tripoint of three Polish voivodeships in the interwar period: Silesian voivodeship (Mysłowice), Kraków voivodeship (Jaworzno) and Kielce voivodeship (Sosnowiec).
 The Bismarck tower survived for a little over a decade, and was briefly renamed the Freedom Tower, before Silesian voivode Michał Grażyński had it demolished from 1933 onwards; the stones were used to build the Cathedral of Christ the King in Katowice.

 Currently located in an industrial area, the tripoint is a minor tourist attraction in Poland.
 Since 2004, it was marked by a memorial plaque, which—slightly incorrectly—referred to the spot as where three territories annexed in the Partitions of Poland met.
 A new plaque was amended in 2012.

 Between 1774 and 1877, a similar imperial tripoint existed by the city of Novoselytsia on the Prut River: the one between the Austrian (in Bukovina), Russian (in Bessarabia) and Ottoman (in the United Principalities) empires.